 Addition and substitution reactions are the most common interactions between electrophiles and nucleophiles.
-Cations like H+ and NO+ polarised neutral molecule like HCl, alkyl halides, acyl halides, and carbonyl compounds, polarizable neutral molecules like Cl2 and Br2, oxidizing agents like organic peracids, chemical species that don't satisfy the octet rule like carbenes and radicals, and some Lewis acids like BH3 and DIBAL are all popular electrophiles in organic syntheses.
+Cations like H+ and NO+ polarised neutral molecules like HCl, alkyl halides, acyl halides, and carbonyl compounds, polarizable neutral molecules like Cl2 and Br2, oxidizing agents like organic peracids, chemical species that don't satisfy the octet rule like carbenes and radicals, and some Lewis acids like BH3 and DIBAL are all popular electrophiles in organic syntheses.

 They are electron-deficient and are attracted to electrons.

 They can either have a positive or a negative charge.

 Electrons attack atoms with a lot of electrons, including carbon-carbon double bonds.